fbef0102/Game-Private_Plugin/Plugin_插件/Items_物品/l4d2_replace_gun_item/readme.md

 # Description | 內容
-Replace big guns with other guns + Replace items with other items
+Delete weapons and items on the map and replace guns/items with other guns/items

 > __Note__ <br/>
 This plugin is private, Please contact [me](https://github.com/fbef0102/Game-Private_Plugin#私人插件列表-private-plugins-list)<br/>